 Farmers are continually looking for new technologies to improve irrigation efficiency, minimize adverse environmental effects and maximize yields.
 Too much irrigation can adversely influence crop yields, leach nutrients and waste water, while too little can reduce yields, concentrate nutrients in the soil and affect watershed quality.

-In workshops, field tours and at the Carvel Research and Education Center in Georgetown and the Warrington Irrigation Research Farm in Harbeson, extension professionals, scientists, engineers and researchers continue to look for ways improve irrigation efficiency and respond to the strong need for expanded irrigation resources.
+At the Carvel Research and Education Center in Georgetown and the Warrington Irrigation Research Farm in Harbeson, extension professionals, scientists, engineers and researchers continue to look for ways to improve irrigation efficiency and respond to the need for expanded irrigation resources.

 This shared knowledge allows farmers to learn their local soil characteristics and the most effective way for crops to utilize the applied water and improve nutrient use efficiencies.
 Cooperative Extension also offers growers site instruction on system calibration, irrigation scheduling, in-depth reviews of high-tech moisture sensor equipment and testing of advanced irrigation techniques.